hypervel/hypervel.org/docs/docs/queues.md

 ### Cancelling Batches

 Sometimes you may need to cancel a given batch's execution.
-This can be accomplished by calling the `cancel` method on the `LaravelHyperf\Bus\Batch` instance:
+This can be accomplished by calling the `cancel` method on the `Hypervel\Bus\Batch` instance:

 ```php
 /**